hoverGecko/comp3278_project/README.md

 ### 1. Face Recognition Function

-face_capture.py, train.py, face.py, main.py are used to collect face data and train a face recognition model./ntest.py are used to test validity.
+face_capture.py, train.py, face.py, main.py are used to collect face data and train a face recognition model and test.py are used to test validity.

 ### 2. Create Database